SoWrongImRight/SoWrongImRight/README.md

 ### Hello, my name is Russ :wave:

-## I'm a Husband, Father, Developer, and all around OPS guy.
+## I'm a Family man, Developer, and all around OPS guy.
 - I'm an Exchange Admin with four years of OPS experience
 - I love to learn and am entirely self-taught
 - I'm currently focusing on React, AWS, and DevOps workflows